MiczFlor/PDFreactor-examples/README.md

 (Other proprietary export renderers can be added, like PrinceXML.
 We decided to go with PDFreactor, because their support of baseline-grid is making it that bit more attractive.
 The open source version vivliostyle is impressive, but does not support hyphenation... yet.
-For details, see the great site `www.print-css.rocks`)
+For details, see the great site `www.print-css.rocks`.)

+If you have PrinceXML installed, you can also create PDFs from the HTML/CSS files to get an impression of what they will come out like.
+In your terminal, move to the folder with the HTML/CSS file and type (.e.g.):

+`prince -s pdfreactor-style.css pdfreactor-body.html -o princexml.pdf`

+This will create a PDF by the name of pdfreactor-body.pdf

 ## Structure